Nonprofits I Support

 Breast Cancer Fund

-The Breast Cancer Fund really excites me because they are really working on the roots of this issue.
 “The Breast Cancer Fund works to connect the dots between breast cancer and exposures to chemicals and radiation in our everyday environments.
 We translate the growing body of scientific evidence linking breast cancer and environmental exposures into public education and advocacy campaigns that protect our health and reduce breast cancer risk.
 We help transform how our society thinks about and uses chemicals and radiation, with the goal of preventing breast cancer and sustaining health and life.”

-The Center for a New US American Dream
+The Center for a New American Dream

 NORML

 NORML’s mission is to move public opinion sufficiently to legalize the responsible use of marijuana by adults, and to serve as an advocate for consumers to assure they have access to high quality marijuana that is safe, convenient and affordable.
 Criminal marijuana prohibition is a failure.
-Over 20 million US Americans have been arrested for marijuana offenses since 1965.
+Over 20 million Americans have been arrested for marijuana offenses since 1965.
 NORML believes that the time has come to amend criminal prohibition and replace it with a system of legalization, taxation, regulation, and education.

 Human Rights Campaign

-“As the largest civil rights organization working to achieve equality for lesbian, gay, bisexual and transgender US Americans, the Human Rights Campaign represents a force of more than 1.5 million members and supporters nationwide — all committed to making HRC’s vision a reality.
+“As the largest civil rights organization working to achieve equality for lesbian, gay, bisexual and transgender Americans, the Human Rights Campaign represents a force of more than 1.5 million members and supporters nationwide — all committed to making HRC’s vision a reality.
 HRC envisions a world where lesbian, gay, bisexual and transgender people are embraced as full members of society at home, at work and in every community.”

 Planned Parenthood